izy521/discord.io/README.md

 # node-discord
 A library for creating a Discord client from Node.js.
 Currently allows sending and receiving text messages only.
 [Come join the discussion!](https://discord.gg/0MvHMfHcTKVVmIGP)

-## To anyone using 0.1.1
-I'm so sorry, I'm very new at coding for others and forget to update the readme at times because I know what's changed in the backend.
-I've now added the 'chats' array in the readme example and fixed the sendMessage method.
-It should have been 'to', not 'target'.

 ### Warning:
 This is incredibly Alpha, and I'm not even completely sure how Discord works, but I just wanted to contribute.
 I'd recommend updating frequently during the start of the project.
 I've also been told, by one of the developers, "we change it [The API] often", so I'll try to keep the updates regular.